Sustainability

 Our strategy over time

-We have short, medium and long-term strategic time-horizons for our business and our research and development operations:
+We have short, medium and long-term strategic time-horizons for our business and our research and development operations.

-Short-term business priorities - (0-3 years' time horizon)
+Short-term business priorities

 Our work focuses on accelerating animal genetic improvement relating to efficiency of production, health, robustness, fertility and welfare – with an emphasis on enhancing the accuracy of these outcomes.
 We are also focused on reducing our carbon footprint of our own operations around the world.

-Medium-term business priorities - (0-5 years' time horizon)
+Medium-term business priorities

 We focus on demonstrating the benefits to the animal protein supply chain that can be achieved through our gene-editing work, such as our research programme to combat the PRRS virus, and we are exploring how we transition our business model to succeed in a low carbon economy.

-Long-term business priorities - (0-20 years' time horizon)
+Long-term business priorities

 We have harnessed data and learning around specific climate related threats and opportunities to develop products and services which offer our customers superior levels of genetic resilience and productivity.
 We are also evaluating emerging carbon reduction strategies and technologies, including those which are yet to become commercially viable.